 Because of the history, when people asked a toolkit for "SMILES" output they got non-isomeric non-canonical SMILES, while "canonical SMILES" gave them "non-isomeric canonical".
 This caused subtle usability errors.
 Many people, including people like me who should have the experience to know better, expect canonical isomeric SMILES by default.
-But for over 20 years all of the toolkits followed Daylight's lead in how they did things.
+But for over 20 years nearly all of the toolkits followed Daylight's lead in how they did things.

-OEChem 2.0 broke with tradition and fixed the mistake.
+I learned about the problem when OEChem 2.0 broke with tradition and fixed the mistake.
 It defined the default SMILES as canonical isomeric SMILES.
 If you make the effort to ask for a canonical SMILES you get canonical non-isomeric SMILES, and if you really want non-canonical, non-isomeric SMILES you can ask for the "usm" format.